SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs: Evaluations

 \paragraph{Biased perspective}

 Models exhibit a strong bias toward the viewer’s perspective in dynamic rotation tasks, even when the question explicitly requires an alternate viewpoint.
 As shown in Table~\ref{tab:viewer_bias_models}, the top-performing models on the egocentric task are the worst on the allocentric version.
 This asymmetry suggests an inductive bias toward egocentric interpretation, likely influenced by training data dominated by first-person visual descriptions.
 Such bias limits the models' ability to generalize across frames of reference and poses challenges for applications like robotics and navigation that require flexible spatial reasoning.
+Within the GPT family, we observe a trend of improvement. gpt-4o, gpt-4.1, and especially gpt-5 exhibit steadily stronger performance on the egocentric task, with gpt-5 additionally showing marked gains in both egocentirc and allocentric reasoning.
+Notably, gpt-5 ranks best on the allocentric task ($\kappa = 0.55$, 0.78 accuracy) and second-best on the egocentric task ($\kappa = 0.63$, 0.814 accuracy).
+While current vision-language models generally default to egocentric interpretations, gpt-5 shows a meaningful step toward reliable reasoning across frames of reference.

 \paragraph{Visual failures or linguistic failures}

 Perspective-taking (T) tasks test whether models can reason about how object relations transform under viewpoint shifts.
 In the premise-based variant, all relevant spatial relations are explicitly stated in the prompt, so no visual grounding is required.
 Yet many models still fail, revealing that errors persist even when the task reduces to purely linguistic reasoning over spatial abstractions.
 As shown in Figure~\ref{fig:premise_and_human} (a), four models (InternVL3\_5-1B, InternVL2\_5-2B, InternVL3-1B, gemma-3-4b-it) consistently select the wrong answer with accuracy below 0.1, indicating systematic misinterpretation of reference frames.
 At the same time, seven models, including gpt-4o, claude-sonnet-4, and several large InternVL variants, achieve near-perfect accuracy ($>$95\%), showing that this reasoning is learnable.
 Overall, 16 of 39 models (41\%) perform below chance, underscoring that even abstracted at the linguistic level, spatial concepts are not robustly encoded or manipulated by most VLMs.